- General Information

 The Department requires that a student achieve a GPA of 3.0 in these "core" courses; the Graduate School requires an overall GPA of 3.0.
 The Departmental probation policy is the same as the Graduate School's.

-In addition, all first-year students are required to take 2 credit hours of PHYS 8990 each semester.
+In addition, all first-year students are required to take 2 credit hours of the lab rotation course, PHYS 8990, each semester.
 In these courses the student will work with two different professors or groups each semester for periods of one half semester.
 The purpose of this requirement is to allow students to sample research areas and become acquainted with the faculty, students, and research associates and the research areas in the department.

 If the student's performance on the written exam is judged to be unsatisfactory, then he or she will have forfeited his or her rights to waiving any of the core.
-The student would then be considered a normal" student and be required to take the core.
-The student would also be given the "normal" maximum-of-two opportunities to pass the written exam, i.e., the next time the written exam is offered would be considered the student's first real" attempt.
+The student would then be required to take the core in its entirety.

 Part or all of the requirement for PHYS 8990 may be waived by the student's Advisory Committee.
 Only students who have affiliated with a research group and chosen a major professor may petition for this waiver.